 - ORP-eligible employees have 30 days from the date they first become eligible for the ORP to make an irrevocable retirement plan election.
 If a retirement plan election is not made within the 30-day election period, retirement plan participation will default to the ASRS.
-For information on when retirement is effective and when contributions will begin, go to Benefits and Retirement Effective Dates for New Hires or Benefits and Retirement Effective Dates for Newly Eligible Employees.
+For information on when retirement is effective and when contributions will begin, go to Benefits and Retirement Effective Dates.

 OPTIONAL RETIREMENT PLAN